What expenses can I claim on my tax return?

 A lot more information on this topic >> here << on the homepage of the CRA.

-You have to fill out form “Form T1-M, Moving Expenses Deduction”.
+To claim moving expenses, you must fill out form “Form T1-M, Moving Expenses Deduction”.
 It is part of the online tax return.
-If you send in a paper return, you need to print it and send it in with the tax return.
-You can find the form >> here <<.
+If you’re submitting a paper return, you must print, complete, and include the T1-M with your return.

 Northern Resident Deduction